 NAIS opened in 2014, after moving into a five-storey empty government school building.
 Recent renovations to the Lam Tin campus in Kowloon have seen the addition of a new five-storey building, which will give NAIS the space needed to take students up to Year 11 when they take their IGCSEs.

-Due to open in 2017, the campus extension will also include six more classrooms, a new science lab and a fifth-floor open sports pitch.
+A campus extension will also include six more classrooms, a new science lab and a fifth-floor open sports pitch.
 The Hub is a new social area and workshop for parents and senior students, and a new Makerspace will have an ideas wall, Lego and magnetic walls, robotics, 3D printers, a green wall for filming and other facilities to be used as part of the STEAM programme.

 New dedicated early years’ campuses opened in Sai Kung and Tai Tam at the start of the 2017 academic year, and these follow the Early Years Foundation Stage (EYFS) for nursery and reception years (aged three to five).
 Fees range from HKD 105,000-150,000.